Welcome to Solomon!

 • Timing needed

-General fund-raising wisdom emphasizes that face-to-face virtually or in person is best, yet it would be impossible for us to phone or meet with our entire team.
-This is the busiest season of year for just about everyone on the earth.
-So while we need to identify key people to target for personal meetings, the bulk of our people need to reached by written communication.
-Fact is, even our key people are honored by a written request.
+General fund-raising wisdom emphasizes that face-to-face, virtually, or in person is best, yet it would be impossible for us to phone or meet with our entire team.
+This is the busiest season of the year for just about everyone on the earth.
+So while we need to identify key people to target for personal meetings, the bulk of our people need to be reached by written communication.
+The fact is, even our key people are honored by a written request.
 There has been a great deal of data on this process.
 The "Ask" is not just for your top 20.
 It's for your whole network.

-What the ask is depends on the group of individuals you are sending it too paired with what your need is.
-The medium of how you send the ask can be determined and contextualized by whom you are sending it too.
-It can be physical letters, hand written cards, email, and private messaging via social media platforms.
-This is about cultivating relationship and presenting others an opportunity to engage with it on a deeper level.
+What the ask is depends on the group of individuals you are sending it to paired with what your need is.
+The medium of how you send the ask can be determined and contextualized by whom you are sending it to.
+It can be physical letters, handwritten cards, email, and private messaging via social media platforms.
+This is about cultivating relationships and presenting others with an opportunity to engage with it on a deeper level.

 Crafting End-of-Year Ask